Little Sparrow Counseling Services, LLC

 • Childhood Issues

-Often times, new clients will have an expectation about what the therapy process is going to look like.
-This could be based on what they have seen in a movie/tv show, how a loved one describes their own therapy, or past experiences with other clinicians.
-It is helpful to keep in mind that no two clients are the same, and no two journeys will look the same.
-Jennifer is always open and ready to discuss why she is taking a certain approach or using a specific intervention with a client.
+Often, new clients will have expectations about what the therapy process will look like.
+This could be based on what they have seen in movies or TV shows, how a loved one describes their own therapy, or past experiences with other clinicians.
+It is helpful to keep in mind that no two clients are the same, and no two journeys will look alike.
+Discussion is always a welcome opportunity to clarify the reasons for taking a certain approach or using a specific intervention with a client.

 Patience, Patience, Patience

 By the time that you or your loved one begins therapy, it is likely that there is significant discomfort or pain present in one or more areas of life.
-Though the start of therapy may feel like a huge relief, the feelings about your process might ebb and flow after that.
-It is important to Jennifer to maintain awareness of how therapy is impacting her clients in order to be sure it is sustainable.
+Though the start of therapy may feel like a huge relief, the feelings about your progress might ebb and flow after that.
+It is important, as a therapist, to maintain awareness of how therapy is impacting clients in order to be sure it is effective and sustainable.

 Patience takes on a whole new meaning when your child is the client.
 A feeling of helplessness is not uncommon when your loved one is suffering.
 It can be difficult to trust a healing process that you are not always directly involved in.
 Children (just like adults) need a safe space to process their experiences and emotions with confidentiality.
 This, of course, excludes situations where the child is a risk to themselves or others, or if there is any suspicion that someone is harming the child.
-Jennifer encourages family involvement and works with her younger clients to learn healthy coping and communication skills.
+Family involvement is encouraged for work with younger clients (kids and teens) to learn healthy coping and communication skills.
 This helps them learn to communicate their needs/feelings in a healthier way to the adults (and other children) in their lives.

 Children might go home after a session thinking that they just "played" the whole time.
 This can be frustrating to caregivers who are investing time, money, and patience into therapy for their child.
-To better understand the process, it can be helpful to meet with Jennifer and discuss creative/play therapy.
-It is important to keep in mind that this does not entail discussing the details of your child's sessions.
-Though children (and parents) do not always understand how play therapy works, they do know when they are beginning to feel better, and can see a marked difference in the child's feelings and behaviors.
+To better understand the process, it can be helpful to schedule a time to meet and discuss creative/play therapy themes and interventions incorporated into the therapeutic process.
+It is important to keep in mind that these conversations do not entail discussing the details of your child's sessions.
+Though children (and parents) do not always understand how play therapy works, they often know when they are beginning to feel better, and can see a marked difference in the child's feelings and behaviors.

 Proudly powered by Weebly